pasqualerossi/42-Piscine/C00 - C07 Piscine Projects/README.md

 ## GCC 📟

-To compile your program/function, be in folder of your program/function and type in the following:
+To compile your program/function, be in the folder of your program/function and type in the following:

 - ```gcc 'filename.c'```